xDark10/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Services/Instructions/Labs/1-Implement Microsoft identity/04-Secure custom APIs with Microsoft Identity/02-Exercise-Call secured APIs from web applications.md

 In order for the app to call the web API, it must acquire an access token with the user's context.
 The web app will use the Authorization code flow to acquire the token.
 The Authorization code flow requires the web app to authenticate with an application ID and either a certificate or secret.
 In this exercise, you'll use a secret.

-Select **Certificates & secrets** from the left-hand navigation panel.
+12. Select **Manage > Certificates & secrets** from the left-hand navigation panel.

-Select the **New client secret** button:
+13. Select the **+ New client secret** button:

 ![Screenshot of the Certificates & Secrets page in the Azure AD admin center](../../Linked_Image_Files/01-04-05-azure-ad-portal-new-app-secret-01.png)

-When prompted, give the secret a description and select one of the expiration duration options provided and select **Add**. *What you enter and select doesn't matter for the exercise.*
+14. When prompted, give the secret a description and select one of the expiration duration options provided and select **Add**. *What you enter and select doesn't matter for the exercise.*

-The **Certificate & Secrets** page will display the new secret.
+15. The **Certificate & Secrets** page will display the new secret.
 It's important you copy this value as it's only shown this one time; if you leave the page and come back, it will only show as a masked value.

 ![Screenshot showing the new secret](../../Linked_Image_Files/01-04-05-azure-ad-portal-new-app-secret-02.png)